garrandall/popular-music-data/tracks/don-t-turn-the-light-out-cliff-richard.md

 Town
 I can't believe that you're putting me down

-Aaahh, It would be easy if you'd lighten up
+Ah, It would be easy if you'd lighten up
 Do it to please me, enough is enough
 All that we've been thru, how can you doubt
 The ups an' the downs are what loving's about